conrmahr/conormeagher.com/src/posts/2023/02/sync-obsidian-with-icloud.md

 1. Browse to iCloud Drive > Obsidian > `vault name` and click "Open".

-1. Create a new note for testing with File > New Note
+1. Create a new note for testing with File > New Note.

-{% figure 'macos-hello-world', 'macOS Obisidan - Hello World', 'macOS Obisidan - Hello World' %}
+{% figure 'macos-hello-world', 'macOS Obsidian - Hello World', 'macOS Obsidian - Hello World' %}

 1. Return to your Obsidian app on iOS and see if your file synced.